+Alternatively, select files and then use the Dependency Analysis tab.
 In the Impact Analysis section, select Find and then specify the range of dependencies you want to display: All Dependencies of Selection, Files Impacted by Selection, or Files Required by Selection.

 The graph shows the selected files and their file dependencies.

 To see the blocks that have dependencies, expand individual files in the graph by clicking the arrows next to the file names.